EimearCorcoran02/FYP-R-Code/README.md

 ## Prerequisites

-Ensure you have R (version ≥ 4.0) installed along with the following packages:
+Ensure you have R installed along with the following packages:

 - dplyr
 - mice